Dear Class of 2021 Student Doctors,

 Touro University California has its own website dedicated to learning strategies: https://efficientlearning.org/

-We highly recommend taking the free online course “Learning how to Learn” that can be done at your own pace.
-A paid certificate is not needed.
+We highly recommend completing “Learning how to Learn” before you start classes.
+It's free and can be done at your own pace.

 Lab Clothing and Supplies:

 You will be expected to have appropriate Osteopathic Manipulative Medicine (OMM), Doctoring and Anatomy laboratory clothes for your first labs.
 Please see additional information here.